 2. Decentralized storage solutions

 Data has developed to become a very profitable asset, which every enterprise tries to accumulate and exploit.
 As cooperates and businesses go to great lengths to collect all sorts of personal data from both their customers and employees, hacking or cyber theft becomes an easy task as specially that nowadays, most information is embedded in one network.
 Just imagine if the data storage of a Central Bank is hacked, all customers’ personal information regarding both identity and banking statements can be leaked as they are all kept in one place.
 This centralized storage is one of the most concerning issues for cybersecurity and data protection, and this is where Blockchain Security comes in.
 As mentioned before, there is no central storage or single authority in the Blockchain Network, which means hackers no longer have one single point of entry to invade the network.
 Even if hackers do manage to get in, they cannot access the whole chain.
-Instead of one central gate and vault to protect the data, with Blockchain Technology, there are various gates with many people involved in to protect the data altogether.
+Instead of one central gate and vault to protect the data, with the Blockchain development, there are various gates with many people involved in protecting the data altogether.

 3. Biometric private keys

 Traditional passwords have proved to be an extremely penetrable layer to guard our most valuable personal data.
 In a former report, Facebook said that its users’ accounts are hacked 600000 times per day, which demonstrates an issue to be solved.
 The reason why traditional passwords are so vulnerable is that to optimize the passwords, we need to update them frequently and make sure that they are unpredictable.
 However, only a very small minority do change their passwords from time to time.